ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - INPUTFILE: summary.cfg (configuration of kilometers or miles, net battery size in kWh, average cost per kWh and cost currency)
 - INPUTFILE: monitor.csv or monitor.VIN.csv (latter if vin=VIN is given as parameter)
 - standard output: summary per TRIP, DAY, WEEK, MONTH, YEAR in csv format, default all summaries when no parameters given
+- OUTPUTFILE: summary.charged.csv or summary.charged.VIN.csv, showing per day "date, odometer, +kWh, end of charge SOC%", can be used by other tools

 Notes:
 - add trip, day, week, month, year or -trip or a combination as parameter, which respectively only shows lines for TRIP, DAY, WEEK, MONTH, YEAR or all without TRIP or a combination